|LPI Nerriga 8927-4N 1:25000

 Bullfrog Creek is a reasonably straightforward, although scrubby way to Ettrema Creek.
 The usual starting point is near The Jumps.
 It is very slow at the top, but opens out nicely near the bottom.
 The spur and side creek at MGA405197 can avoid some of the scrub at the top, although some good route finding and scrambling may be necessary.

 Myall Creek is probably the most commonly used entry.
-One option is to skirt the edge of Quiera Clearing and get into the minor gully that joins Myall Creek at MGA421257.
+One option is to skirt the private property around Quiera Clearing and get into the minor gully that joins Myall Creek at MGA421257.
 Like Bullfrog, the top of Myall Creek is scrubby, but there is a pad for much of this.
 The creek then becomes bouldery, before the main cascades are reached at around MGA422249.
 Scrambling is required, and a rope for pack lowering may be needed.
 There are two larger waterfalls of about 10m lower down, one at MGA427244 and one at MGA433243, both of which can be bypassed by exposed sidling on narrow ledges to the true left.

 Transportation Spur is a common exit.
 It is quite straightforward, although steep at the bottom.
 The pass at the top starts on the right side of Pardon Point, and passes through a gap to the left side where it is easy to scramble out.
 Follow the ridge back to the road.
 The green areas involve heavy scrub, and can be very slow going.
 An alternative is to contour back to Quiera Clearing, which stays below the thick scrub.